ahinkel/KaggleFreezingOfGaitPrediction/README.md

 # KaggleFreezingOfGaitPrediction
-A neural network that will identify Freezing of Gait events in Parkinson's Disease patients.
+A machine learning pipeline that will identify Freezing of Gait events in Parkinson's Disease patients.
 (Kaggle Competition)